I have heard people talking about 1140 hours - what is it?

 If your setting already offers 1140hours, it will continue to do so.
 We await further information from Scottish Government on the new timescales for introduction and will liaise with parents, partners, settings and staff when we have these.

 What can I do?

-Register for a place as soon as your child is two year old.
-See the section 'Registering your child for EL&C. This will help also us with future place planning.
+Register for an Early Learning and Childcare place as soon as your child is two years old.
+See the section 'Registering your child for EL&C’.
+This will help also us with future place planning.